ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ### Workflows to Update Content

-- **Static content:** Manual edits in the codebase and data files (such as json files related to news and events etc,) by Team Freya followed by new deployment.
+- **Static content:** Manual edits in the codebase and data files (such as json files related to news, events, etc.) by Team Freya followed by new deployment.
 - **Dynamic user data:** Users upload raw data to Blobserver.
 Team Freya configures automated scripts and cron jobs to transform and visualise the data in the static pathogen portal.
 - **Dynamic team data:** Team Freya updates json files in Blobserver (related to events and funding opportunities, for example) which are analysed and injected directly into Hugo via the embedded JavaScript code to make the content appear dynamic.